Zywave/booster/src/_areas/blog/posts/2022-01-20-release-notes-january-2022.md

 ### Truncated selection tags

-With the "select all" enhancement, we quickly realized the result list can get quite large.
-This is currently an issue today, but we believe "select all" will only exacerbate the issue.
+With the "Select all" enhancement, we quickly realized the result list can get quite large.
+This is currently an issue today, but we believe "Select all" will only exacerbate the issue.

 So, you can now opt-in to limit the number of selection tags that are displayed in the result list.

 ```html
 <zui-select-dropdown
   multiple
   maximum-results-display-count="5"
   truncated-result-message-format="{0} more">
   <!-- <zui-option> elements -->
 </zui-select-dropdown>
 ```

 TODO INSERT GIF

 ## ZUI Dialog goes native

 Did you know that [browsers have a built-in dialog component](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog)?
-While currently only Chromium has this component implemented and shipped, Firefox and Safari are on track to release their implementations this year.
-And, conveniently, Chrome has provided [a nice dialog polyfill](https://github.com/GoogleChrome/dialog-polyfill).
+While Chromium only has this component implemented and shipped currently, Firefox and Safari are on track to release their implementations this year.
+Conveniently, Chrome also provided [a nice dialog polyfill](https://github.com/GoogleChrome/dialog-polyfill).

 We experimented with the native dialog and polyfill when implementing our feedback component in the Booster documentation site, and we're now ready to start experimenting with a new implementation of ZUI Dialog based on this native component.

 Our goal in this change is:

-1. ZUI Dialog is currently based on [material web components' dialog](https://github.com/material-components/material-web/tree/master/packages/dialog), which unfortunately limits our ability to push our own design standards, like sticky footers.
+1. ZUI Dialog is currently based on [Material Web's dialog](https://github.com/material-components/material-web/tree/master/packages/dialog), which unfortunately limits our ability to push our own design standards, like sticky footers.
-2. Having the 3rd party dependency puts our library at risk with respect to dependency management and additionally bloats our code base more than we'd like.
-We've encountered issues here in the past.
+2. Having the 3rd-party dependency puts our library at risk with respect to dependency management and additionally bloats our code base more than we'd like.
+(We've encountered issues here in the past.)

 If you'd like to experiment with our implementation, and you currently use zui-bundle, you can do this via DevTools (will require a refresh):